LAWS 3052 Mental Health Law

 Legacy Code 200982

-Description This unit is designed to give students an introduction to the interface between the disciplines of psychiatry and law.
+Description This subject is designed to give students an introduction to the interface between the disciplines of psychiatry and law.
 It examines how the empirical research and theories of psychiatry intersect with the application of legal principles and practices.
-As a result of successfully completing this unit, students should be able to translate personal and social issues concerning the study of mental illness and mental health into the practice of mental health law and critically evaluate different perspectives and contemporary debates about mental illness and mental health.
+As a result of successfully completing this subject, students should be able to translate personal and social issues concerning the study of mental illness and mental health into the practice of mental health law and critically evaluate different perspectives and contemporary debates about mental illness and mental health.

 Discipline Law, Not Elsewhere Classified.